 Slide by Mary Ann Booth

-Mary Booth used Davy’s Barbados sedimentary materials for making the Polycystina slides she offered for sale.
+Mary Booth used Davy’s Barbados sedimentary materials to make the Polycystina slides she offered for sale.
 (McMillan 1968)**

 **Brother of the famous chemist Sir Humphry Davy.
 Humphry Davy was the first to isolate the chemical elements potassium, sodium, calcium, barium, magnesium, and boron.